 Instructions

 - Wash and trim ends from green beans.
-Cut beans into 4" lengths.
+Cut beans into 4" lengths.2 lbs fresh tender green or yellow beans

 - Pack beans upright into jars, leaving 1/2" headspace.

-- Combine vinegar, water, and salt in a saucepan, bringing the liquid to a boil.
+- Combine vinegar, water, and salt in a saucepan, bringing the liquid to a boil.1/4 cup pickling salt, 2 cups vinegar, 2 cups water

-- Run a butter knife around the inside of the jar to release any air bubbles.
+- Run a non-metallic butter knife or canning tool around the inside of the jar to release any air bubbles.
 Add more liquid to the jar if necessary to maintain 1/2" headspace.

-- Remove jars to a flat surface and allow to cool.
+- Remove jars to a flat surface and allow to cool to room temperature.

 Notes